mailslurp/mailslurp-client/README.md

 Offical SDK Client for the [MailSlurp API](https://www.mailslurp.com).
 See [https://www.mailslurp.com](https://www.mailslurp.com) for more information.

 Completely rewritten for MailSlurp v2.0.
+For release notes see [CHANGELOG.md](./CHANGELOG.md).

 ## About
 This client is a handwritten wrapper around the [official generated swagger client](https://github.com/mailslurp/swagger-sdk-typescript-fetch).
 It's written in Typescript but can be used in Javascript.